CrazyRag778/HyOlang/README.md

 Here is a sample script that demonstrates the functionality:

-    PRINT "Hello, World!"
-    takeVAR -name-INPUT 'Enter your name: ' -name- fPRINT "Hello, {name}!"
     @ALLOW FILE
+    PRINT - "Hello, World!"
+    INPUT - "Enter your name: " - name
+    fPRINT - "Hello, {name}!"
-    FILE.CREATE 'test.txt' -file-
+    FILE.CREATE - 'test.txt' - file
-    FILE.WRITE -file- "This is a test."
+    FILE.WRITE - file - "This is a test."
-    FILE.CLOSE -file-
+    FILE.CLOSE - file
     END

 Security Considerations
 -----------------------

-This interpreter uses `eval` and `exec` for certain operations, which can be a security risk if the input is not properly sanitized.
-It is recommended to use this interpreter only with trusted scripts.
+This is not a real and working programming language, and was built for educational purpose.
+Do not use it for professional use!

 Contributions
 -------------